Delete WordPress Plugins Via FTP

 In this article, you will learn how to delete WordPress plugins via FTP, this is very useful once some plugins can shut your site down so it’ll be impossible to delete the plugin in the normal way, inside of your WordPress dashboard, so, follow this to delete the problematic plugin and make your site comes back.

 WordPress is undeniably the leading or the best CMS out there.
 Like blogger WordPress lets you change themes of your choice and add widgets that are relevant to your needs.

-WordPress is no longer solely from blogging anymore, it has various plugins that enables you to do ask much as you want on the web from building a magazine, e-commerce, booking system, directories, and much more.
+WordPress is no longer solely from blogging anymore, it has various plugins that enable you to do ask much as you want on the web from building a magazine, e-commerce, booking system, directories, and much more.

-These incompatibilities might be through codes, databases and performing the same functionality.
+These incompatibilities might be through codes, databases, and performing the same functionality.
 When I say compromised, this would mean that your whole website will be offline from a couple of hours to days.
 This error may cause you to lose money and customers.

 Inside the WP-Content Folder

 If you are inside the WP-Content folder, look for another folder named “plugins”.